 Do Short Shifters Really Make a Difference?

-- A short shifter significantly decreases the distance your hand needs to move between gears, allowing for quicker and more efficient gear changes.
-This is particularly valuable during spirited driving or racing.
+Reduced Shift Throw: A short shifter significantly decreases the distance your hand needs to move between gears, allowing for quicker and more efficient gear changes.

-- With less travel in the shifter, there’s less room for error, reducing the likelihood of missed shifts.
-This precision is especially appreciated in high-performance or track scenarios.
+Increased Precision: With less travel in the shifter, there’s less room for error, reducing the likelihood of missed shifts.

 Limitations of Short Shifters

-- The reduced leverage can make shifts feel stiffer or require more effort, which might not appeal to everyone, especially in daily driving or heavy traffic.
+Heavier Shifting Effort: The reduced leverage can make shifts feel stiffer or require more effort, which might not appeal to everyone.

 Does a Short Shifter Add Horsepower?